 Captain Parker was educated at Colorado State College, State University of New York at Farmingdale and Columbia University in Manhattan.
 He studied physics, engineering and music.
 He studied oceanography and emergency medicine in California, attending night-classes at two community colleges.

-Captain Parker has worked in residential and commercial construction, boatbuilding, and restoration for over fifty years.
-You can see his most recent house in the Brokerage Page.
+Captain Parker has worked in residential and commercial construction, boatbuilding, and restoration for over sixty years.
 He has designed, built, repaired and restored boats in wood (traditional and cold-molded), ferrocement, steel, aluminum and fiberglass.
 He has been living and traveling aboard his own cruising sailboats since 1975, and intends to continue doing so indefinitely.
 He asks to be buried at sea, the fastest way to re-enter the food chain, and the most environmentally safe way to dispose of human remains.

 Reuel Parker created Parker Marine Enterprises in 1974, both as a design house and custom boatbuilding operation.
-Although Parker Marine no longer builds boats commercially, we still build an occaisional prototype, hull/deck package, masts, keels, rigging and other components.
-Parker Marine can also be coaxed into woodenboat restoration projects, especially if the boat is of a high pedigree.
-Parker’s cruising powerboats fit the category LDL (Low-Displacement-Length) in an effort to make them as effecient and environmentally friendly as possible.
+Although Parker Marine no longer builds boats commercially, we still build an occasional prototype, hull/deck package, masts, keels, rigging and other components.
+Parker Marine has also been coaxed into restoration projects, especially if the boat is of a high pedigree.
+Parker’s cruising powerboats fit the category LDL (Low-Displacement-Length) in an effort to make them as efficient and environmentally friendly as possible.
 He would design electric boats but for a few prominent problems: Where do you plug them in?
 Where does the electricity come from?
 What is the carbon footprint of battery manufacture?